 Employees are held to high standards in official conduct, and are expected to respect the rights of all citizens.
 Employees have the right to be protected against false charges of misconduct or wrongdoing.

 The Sheriff's Office administration is responsible for reviewing employee involved critical incidents, and investigating complaints of misconduct.
 All complaints of misconduct are thoroughly investigated.

 To make a complaint, download the complaint form below and mail it to:

 WOODBURY COUNTY SHERIFF'S OFFICE

 BAD CHECK PACKETS

-Under certain circumstances, you will be directed by sheriff's office personnel to fill out a Bad Check Packet.
+Under certain circumstances, you will be directed to fill out a Bad Check Packet.
 Please see the Bad Check Packet attached below for the proper procedures in filing complaints on Closed Account/Insufficent Funds checks.
 It is vitally important for prosecution purposes the directions are adhered to in the packet.
 The return address for the packets is:

 Woodbury County Sheriff's Office

 Sioux City, Iowa 51102